 The Trust will not give grants to Artists for stays at medical, nursing or dedicated convalescent homes, and Artists requiring daily attention from health professionals will not be eligible.
 However, convalescent stays are otherwise acceptable.

 Please note that, while others may accompany an Artist who has been given a Grant by the Trust, no portion of that Grant may be used by those other persons to cover any costs whatsoever.
 If Artists are staying away together, each must have his or her own Grant and/or pay individually.
 It is also possible for a group of Artists working together to make a Group Application - please see the relevant tab in this section of the Menu.

 The grant may not be used to cover any fees for an educational course, a seminar or conference or such an event.
-However, it may be used for members of a group who wish to work, consult or study together, provided that the grant is only applied to the fees for accommodation and meals.
+However, it may be used for Artists or members of a group who wish to work, consult or study together, provided that the grant is only applied to the fees for accommodation and meals.

 The trustees reserve the right to quote non-confidential information from the Report in the records of their charitable dealings and in their publicity.